 All of their vegan ice cream flavors are made with fair trade, non-GMO ingredients.
-And just as delicious as their dairy-containing options.
+And are just as delicious as their dairy-containing options.

 Base Ingredient: Almond milk or sunflower butter.

 Where to Get it: Just about anywhere!
 In addition to being available in many chain grocers, Ben & Jerry’s also has a number of stand-alone ice cream shops throughout the country.

 Available Flavors: Caramel almond brittle, phish food, fudge brownie, chocolate swirl, coffee caramel fudge, peanut butter and cookies, mint chocolate chip, cherry Garcia, sea salt caramel, deep dark chocolate, and many, many more (see the full list here).

 Why We Love it: Coolhaus is a woman-powered sweet-treat shop on a mission to save the world by creating inclusive ice cream for all.